chmieladr/capture-the-flag-solutions/PW_CTF_DS_2024_2025/hope_you_dont_have_trypanophobia/solution.md

 **Flag:** `PW{983e5ba50172e631}`

 ### 6. Second person to solve the challenge
-I managed to solve this challenge as the second person which I'm totally satisfied with as I consider this task to be the most difficult one in this entire CTF!
+I managed to solve this challenge as the second person which I'm totally satisfied with as I consider this task to be the most challenging one in this entire CTF!
+> **Update!** This task ended up being solved by only **three** people in total...